rui205/rpc/README.md

 # JSON RPC SERVER

-This framework provides JSON-RPC (remote procedure call) support for C++.
+This framework provides TCP/JSON-RPC (remote procedure call) support for C++.
 Base on libevent2.1.8

 NOTICE: in developing